maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### The Vegan Viking, or using politics as character accessories

-Don't sprinkle political values on characters just to make them more likeable, or to show a likeability contrast.
-Also don't try and overstate how many people held them for the time or place.
-Political feelings if inlcuded should be plot relevant.
+Don't sprinkle political values on characters just to make them more likable, or to show a likeability contrast.
+Also, don't try and overstate how many people hold them for the time or place.
+Political feelings if included should be plot relevant.

 #### Love Me, Love My Cat.
 There's a cat involved

-Don't over-emphasize pets just to make someone more likeable.
+Don't over-emphasize pets just to make someone more likable.
 If a pet isn't an important character, at most give them one sentence.

 #### Compassion Fatigue, where characters are beyond help